Mariners vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Detroit Tigers and Javier Baez hit the field in the second game of a three-game series against J.P.
-Crawford and the Seattle Mariners, on Saturday at Comerica Park.
+Andy Ibanez and the Detroit Tigers hit the field against Jarred Kelenic and the Seattle Mariners at Comerica Park on Sunday at 1:40 PM ET.

-The Mariners are -175 moneyline favorites for this matchup against the Tigers (+145).
-The total is 8 runs for this game.
+The Mariners are favored in this one, at -185, while the underdog Tigers have +150 odds to win.
+An 8.5-run total has been set in this contest.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.